Daniel F. BachmanSenior Partner

 Daniel F. Bachman graduated from the University of Southern California with a B.A. in psychology.
 After graduation, Mr. Bachman volunteered at Inner City Law Center, the only full-time provider of legal services on Skid Row in downtown Los Angeles, pursuing long-term, positive, and meaningful change to create, safe, healthy and affordable housing, help homeless veterans get off the streets, and prevent families from being evicted into homelessness by fighting for justice for low-income tenants, working poor families, immigrants, people who are living with HIV/AIDS or are disabled, and veterans.

 It was that experience that inspired Mr. Bachman to pursue a career in law.
 While attending the University of Miami School of Law, Mr. Bachman served as an Articles and Comments Editor on the University of Miami Law Review.
-During that time, he began working at Chepenik Trushin LLP as a law clerk, and, after graduating from law school, Mr. Bachman was duly admitted to the Florida Bar, at which point he started as a law clerk, became a trusted associate attorney and moved into being a partner in Chepenik Trushin LLP’s litigation division (probate litigation, trust litigation, guardianship litigation, commercial litigation and insurance defense).
+During that time, he began working at Chepenik Trushin LLP as a law clerk, and, after graduating from law school, Mr. Bachman was duly admitted to the Florida Bar, at which point he started as a law clerk, became a trusted associate attorney and moved into being a partner in Chepenik Trushin LLP's litigation division (probate litigation, trust litigation, guardianship litigation, commercial litigation and insurance defense).